fyc423/YCRCClusterSetupTutorial/Interactive Web Portal.md

-## During Development Phase
+## Interactive Sessions
 You can use the [Web Portal (Open OnDemand)](https://docs.ycrc.yale.edu/clusters-at-yale/access/ood/), and create an interactive session for the specific cluster you are using.
-This is usually recommended during the development phase of your scripts.
+This can be used during the development phase of your scripts.

 You can also use the web portal to
 - Check `Files`
-- Check avtive jobs under `Jobs`
+- Check active jobs under `Jobs`
-- Check your user portal summry under `Utilites`
+- Check your user portal summary under `Utilities`

 ![WebProtal](https://github.com/fyc423/YCRCClusterSetupTutorial/blob/main/ood_welcome.png?raw=true)